International Student Application

 Completed application for admission and $25 (U.S.D.) non-refundable application fee; an essay or comprehensive personal statement is required.

 - Certified official copy of high school and/or college/university transcripts with each course completed and grade earned; copies must be translated into English.
 Companies such as Foreign Credentials Service of America at www.fcsa.biz or 877-553-4285 (toll-free) offer translation and evaluation services.

-- First-time college freshmen must submit official ACT and/or SAT scores (including writing scores).
-Transfer students with less than 15 transferable college credits must also submit test scores.
+- Transfer students with less than 15 transferable college credits must also submit SAT and/or TOEFL or IELTS scores.

 Click here for current information regarding tuition, fees, room and board, and other costs

 As soon as the I-20 is received, the student must send the following documents to Schreiner University:

 - Online Housing Application (will be available on Schreiner One after the full deposit for the first semester is received).

 - Health History Form with complete immunization records, including TB test results completed within the last year and meningitis vaccination taken at least 10 days before moving into the Residence Halls.